 If you’re going to stay in Spain indefinitely, you should get yourself registered on the ‘padrón’ (population census).

-This is important for a number of reasons; firstly this can be used as legal proof that you have been residing in the city and secondly this will allow you to sign up for a number of services such as private health insurance, gym memberships and phone contracts.
+This is important for a number of reasons.
+Firstly, this can be used as proof that you have been residing in the city and, secondly, this will allow you to sign up for a number of services such as private health insurance, gym memberships and phone contracts.

 Luckily this is a fairly straight-forward process.
 The biggest and most convenient office to go to is located just off Plaza de la Merced (Calle Merced, 1), above the gourmet market (the others can be found here).

 Once your number is called, inform them that you would like to ‘empadronarse’.
-They will give you a simple form to fill in and once you return it, along with several copies of the documents it specifies (NIE, passport etc.), they will send it off and you will receive a letter from the mayor welcoming you to the city.
+They will give you a simple form to fill in and once you return it, along with several copies of the documents it specifies (NIE, passport etc.), they’ll send it off and you will receive a letter from the mayor welcoming you to the city.

 If you need to change your address at a later date, the process is the same but the form is slightly different.

-Daryl moved to Malaga permanently in 2014 having first fallen in love with the city on his Erasmus year.
-Having worked for many years in local expat media, Daryl gained expert knowledge in life from the perspective of foreign residents and decided to co-found Malaga Guru in 2016.
+Daryl is the co-founder of Malaga Guru.
+He is a copywriter, editor and translator who moved to Malaga a decade ago having first fallen in love with the city on his Erasmus year.
+After working for many years at local expat newspaper SUR in English, Daryl gained expert knowledge in life from the perspective of foreign residents and decided to co-found this site in 2016.